Leeds Castle, Canterbury & Dover

 - Superior Coach

 - Entrance to Canterbury Cathedral (unless option selected)

-We begin our day trip to Leeds Castle from London by passing through historic Greenwich, an area of London known for its maritime history and classical building such as the Old Royal Naval College.
+We begin our day trip to Leeds Castle from London by passing through into the Kent countryside.

 Often referred to as The Loveliest Castle in The World, Leeds Castle has played many roles in its nearly 900-year history.
 From a Norman stronghold to a magnificent royal palace, the castle today has been converted by subsequent owners into an idyllic countryside retreat.